 We celebrate success in all areas but we value most the child who goes the extra mile to live up to our school values: Honesty, Kindness, Friendship, Respect and Responsibility.
 We embrace Christian values and teach children from the earliest ages to be gracious, considerate and respectful of others.
 At Twyford a child that becomes adept at ‘kindness’ is celebrated as much as the academic, artist, athlete or the musician.

-Our overriding aim is that all children will flourish in our care as individuals and through this wrap around approach acquire the tools and skills to move to their secondary school and successfully continue their journey to adulthood with confidence and capability.
+Our overriding aim is that all children will flourish in our care as individuals, and that through this wrap-around approach they will acquire the tools and skills to thrive at their chosen secondary schools and successfully continue their journey to adulthood with increasingly assured confidence.

-Mental health awareness classes are part of well-being modules in PSHEE which is taught as a discrete subject from Reception upwards.
-Each week there is a pastoral topic linked to the Chapel theme and covered in both assemblies and tutor time.
-We run a full programme of pastoral talks for parents and also for children and staff.
-We also support girl specific issues using the “Girls on Board” philosophy.
+Mental health awareness classes are part of well-being modules in PSHEE, which is taught as a discrete subject from Reception upwards.
+Each week there is a pastoral topic, which is linked to the Chapel theme and covered in both assemblies and tutor time.
+We run a rolling programme of pastoral talks for parents and also for children and staff.
+We also support girl-specific issues using the “Girls on Board” philosophy.

 We are a talking school, but more importantly we are a listening school: if support is required, we will provide it to the best of our ability.